Ayush177/Popularity-Index-visualization/Readme.md

-I used the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to rank the images.
+[Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) is used to rank the images.

 images.sql is the sql dump of the "images" table that the php code needs.
-The scripts folder has some php scripts I used to populate the table with links to images.
+The scripts folder has some php scripts that is used to populate the table with links to images.

 ### Steps to deploy the website
 1. Install Apache, MySQL and PHP.